 View the list of trade information guides that provide the type of evidence demonstrating the nature and duration of your employment and training required to support your application.

-Read Trade Recognition Skills in NSW guidelines and follow the step-by-step instructions.
+Read Trade Recognition Skills in NSW [Pdf 422KB] guidelines and follow the step-by-step instructions.

 - The guidelines provide essential information on: